InOutLake/ToDo_app/README.md

 An app made for academy IT web course

-Use `uvicorn app.app:app` in the workspace folder to run the app Homepage is available at `https://localhost:8000`
+Use `uvicorn app.app:app` in the workspace folder to run the app.
+Homepage is available at `https://localhost:8000`.
-Docs are available at `https://localhost:8000/docs`
+Docs are available at `https://localhost:8000/docs`.